Two men questioned are let go without being charged, prosecutor's office says

 But the Belgian federal prosecutor’s office said Wednesday that both men were later let go without being charged.

-The raid Tuesday started when four Belgian and two French police officers arrived at what they thought was an empty residence in Forest, according to a senior Belgian counterterrorism official.
+The raid began around 2:15 p.m.
+(9:15 a.m.
+ET) Tuesday when four Belgian and two French police officers arrived at what was thought to be an empty residence in Forest, according to a senior Belgian counterterrorism official.

-“From the moment that the door of the flat was opened, at least two persons … opened fire toward them,” Van der Sypt said.
+Instead, Van der Sypt said, “From the moment that the door of the flat was opened, at least two persons … opened fire toward them.”

 Two of the four wounded officers already had been treated and released from an area hospital as of early Wednesday, according to Belgian Deputy Prime Minister Jan Jambon.